 Question Answer How many users can remotely access servers on each Dominion KX III?
 Dominion KX III models offer remote connections for up to eight users per user channel to simultaneously access and control a unique target server.
 For one-channel devices like the DKX3-116, up to eight remote users can access and control a single target server.
 For two-channel devices, like the DKX3-216, up to eight users can access and control the server on channel one and up to another eight users on channel two.
 For four-channel devices, up to eight users per channel, for a total of 32 (8 x 4) users, can access and control four servers.
-Likewise, for the eight-channel devices, up to eight users can access a single server, up to an overall maximum of 32 users across the eight channels.
+Likewise, for the eight- channel devices, up to eight users can access a single server, up to an overall maximum of 32 users across the eight channels.
 Can I remotely access servers from my iPhone or iPad?
 Yes.
 Users can access servers connected to the KX III using their iPhone or iPad.
+Mobile access is provided through Mobile Access Client, which requires the use of CommandCenter Secure Gateway (CC-SG).
 Can two people look at the same server at the same time?
 Yes.
 Actually, up to eight people can access and control any single server at the same time.
 Can two people access the same server, one remotely and one from the local port?
 Yes.
 The local port is completely independent of the remote "ports."
 The local port can access the same server using the PC-Share feature.
 In order to access Dominion KX III from a client, what hardware, software or network configuration is required?
-Because Dominion KX III is completely Web-accessible, it doesn't require customers to install proprietary software on clients used for access.
-Note: Release KX III 3.0.0 does not provide modem support, but will in a future release.
-Dominion KX III can be accessed through major Web browsers, including: Internet Explorer® and Firefox®.
-Dominion KX III can be accessed on Windows®, Linux® and Mac® desktops, via Raritan's Windows Client, and the JavaTM-based Virtual KVM ClientTM.
-Dominion KX III administrators can also perform remote management (set passwords and security, rename servers, change IP address, etc.) using a convenient browser-based interface.
+Because Dominion KX III is completely Web- accessible, it doesn't require customers to install proprietary software on clients used for access.
+Dominion KX III can be accessed through major Web browsers, including: Internet Explorer ® and Firefox ® .
+Dominion KX III can be accessed on Windows ® , Linux ® and Mac ® desktops, via Raritan's Windows Client, and the Java TM -based Virtual KVM Client TM .
+Dominion KX III administrators can also perform remote management (set passwords and security, rename servers, change IP address, etc.) using a convenient browser- based interface.

 Question Answer What is the file size of the applet that's used to access Dominion KX III?
-How long does it take to retrieve? access Domi VM Client (VKC) appl nion KX III is approxir ollowing chart describ etrieve Dominion KX II vork speeds: nately 500KB es the time 100Mbps Theoretical 100Mbit network speed .05 seconds 60Mbps Likely practical 100Mbit network speed .08 seconds 10Mbps Theoretical 10Mbit network speed .4 seconds 6Mbps Likely practical 10Mbit network speed .8 seconds 512Kbps Cable modem download speed (typical) 8 seconds Do you have a Windows KVM Client?
-Yes.
-We have a native .NET Windows Client called the Raritan Active KVM Client (AKC).
-See Active KVM Client (AKC) Help (on page 72) Do you have a non-Windows KVM Client?
-Yes.
-The Virtual KVM Client (VKC) allows non-Windows users to connect to target servers in the data center.
-See Virtual KVM Client (VKC) Help (on page 25) Do your KVM Clients have multi-language support?
-Yes.
-The Dominion KX III's remote HTML User Interface and the KVM Clients support the Japanese, Simplified Chinese and Traditional Chinese languages.
-This is available stand-alone as well as through CC-SG.
-Do your KVM Clients support dual LCD monitors?
-Yes.
-For customers wishing to enhance their productivity by using multiple LCD monitors on their desktops, the Dominion KX III can launch KVM sessions to multiple monitors, either in full screen or standard modes.
+How long does it take to retrieve? access Domi in size.
+The f VM Client (VKC) app nion KX III is approxir ollowing chart describ etrieve Dominion KX I vork speeds: mately 500KB bes the time 100Mbps Theoretical 100Mbit network speed .05 seconds 60Mbps Likely practical 100Mbit network speed .08 seconds 10Mbps Theoretical 10Mbit network speed .4 seconds 6Mbps Likely practical 10Mbit network speed .8 seconds 512Kbps Cable modem download speed (typical) 8 seconds Do you have a Windows KVM Client? called the Ra e a native .NET Wind ritan Active KVM Clie KVM Client (AKC) He nt (AKC).
+Do you have a non-Windows KVM Client?
+Windows use ual KVM Client (VKC ers to connect to targe er.
+See Virtual KVM on page 38) et servers in Do your KVM Clients have multi- language support?
+Interface and Japanese, Si Chinese lang ninion KX III's remote the KVM Clients sup mplified Chinese and uages.
+This is availat as through CC-SG. port the Traditional Do your KVM Clients support dual LCD monitors? productivity b their desktop KVM session tomers wishing to enh by using multiple LCD s, the Dominion KX II s to multiple monitors ndard modes. monitors on I can launch